gemforce-team/gemsmith/README.md

 ## Installing the mod
 ### Important warning!
-Starting with v1.8 for 1.0.20a Gemsmith now depends on [Bezel Mod Loader](https://github.com/gemforce-team/BezelModLoader).
+Starting with v1.8 for 1.0.20a Gemsmith depends on [Bezel Mod Loader](https://github.com/gemforce-team/BezelModLoader).

 **To install the mod** grab a release (links below) for your game version.
-Copy `Gemsmith-x.x-for-y.y.y.swf` from the archive into the `Mods` folder in the game's folder (To navigate to the game's folder: rightclick the game in steam -> Manage -> Browse local files).
+Drop `Gemsmith-x.x-for-y.y.y.swf` into the `Mods` folder in the game's folder (To navigate to the game's folder: rightclick the game in steam -> Manage -> Browse local files).

 **If there is no `Mods` folder**, you need to first install Bezel Mod Loader (link above).